For egg-free meringue-based desserts, you need to know how to make aquafaba meringue.

 Chef’s tip: Leftover aquafaba liquid can be stored in the fridge for about one week or stored in the freezer.
 Freeze it in ice cube trays for pre-measured portions.

 - 1/2 cup aquafaba

 - 120g caster sugar

 - 1/2 tsp lemon juice (optional, but recommended)

 Put chilled aquafaba and cream of tartar into an electric mixer bowl, fitted with a whisk attachment.

 Start on a low speed, beat until the cream of tartar is incorporated and the liquid is semi-opaque.

-Increase the speed to high and beat for until opaque.
+Increase the speed to high and whisk until the mixture is opaque.

 Reduce the speed to low and begin adding the caster sugar 1 tablespoon at a time.
 The sugar needs to be added slowly, allowing each tablespoon to be incorporated into the mixture before adding the next.

-Once all of the caster sugar has been added, continue to beat on high speed, scraping down the sides of the bowl with a spatula, once or twice.
+Once all of the caster sugar has been added, continue to whisk on a high speed, scraping down the sides of the bowl with a spatula, once or twice.
 The meringue should be stiff, white and glossy.